falkr/ttm4115/pages/prep-statemachines.md

 ## Timers

 The expiration of a timer can trigger a transition.
 By convention, we name timers with a prefix `t`, like for example `t0`.
-To declare that a transition is triggered by a timer, we simply write the name of the timer in the transition label.
+To declare that a transition is triggered by a timer, we simply write the name of the timer in the beginning of the transition label.

 State machines manage timers on their own, wich also means that timers can only be started as part of an action within the same state machine.
-As we anticipate already our implementation inn Python, we use the following syntax for controlling timers:
+As we anticipate already our implementation in Python, we use the following syntax for controlling timers:

 * `start(t1, 1000)` starts a timer with name `t1` that will expire after 1000 milliseconds.
 If we invoke this action again while the timer is active and has not yet expired yet, the countdown will again start from the beginning, i.e., we expect the timeout 1000 milliseconds from the last call of `start(t1, 1000)`.
 * `stop(t1)` stops a timer, so that a timeout will not happen in the future.
 In case this action is called but `t1` already expired or was never started before, nothing happens.